-If you’re also thinking of writing on a possibly more controversial topic, explore sensitively and with all due research.
+If you’re also thinking of writing a young adult novel on a possibly more controversial topic, explore sensitively and with all due research.
 Don’t just write to shock.
 Write to be poignant, and so to connect.

 The Fault in our Stars by John Green caused a stir when it was accused of being ‘sick lit’ (a pair of terminally ill teenagers fall in love).
 Whilst its subject seemed to ‘shock’ some adults, its poignancy that so stirred readers nullifies these sorts of ‘grown-up’ objections.

 The Fault in our Stars isn’t a shocking novel.
 It’s a moving one.
 It’s been adapted for film, its catch-lines passing into contemporary language via its readership. (‘Okay?’
 ‘Okay.’)